antidotealphagamma/Tool-Probabilities/README.md

 This is a huge problem -- as the dataset now not only contains each binary-relative permutation for each tool, but also the iteratively incrementing data.
 The final text file generated is 314.6MB, which is excessive to say the least.

+Another problem we found was the inconsistency of some results in the dataset.
+Cross-checking the probability figures with results found from Excel, the count of some tools were off for some firms.
+This could possibly be due to the parsing of the original csv file, where some fields would not be picked up due to formatting errors.

 ====================================================================================================
 Sample output: